morganrmcconnon/SEP30/README.md

 - `app.py`: A program (i.e. a script).
 The main file containing the Flask application.
 - `server.py`: A program (i.e. a script).
 The file containing the code to serve the Flask application using a WSGI HTTP Server.
 - `populate_data.py`: A program (i.e. a script).
-The file containing the code to start the analysis pipeline.
+The file containing the code to start the data pipeline.
 - `create_topic_model.py`: A program (i.e. a script).
 The file containing the code to create the default LDA topic model.
 - `requirements.txt`: The file containing the list of all the backend's dependencies.
 - `requirements-full-ubuntu.txt`: The file containing the list of all the backend's dependencies, including the dependencies of the dependencies.
 This file is used if you are using Ubuntu 22.04.